amirvt/webrtc-virtual-classrooms/README.md

 This project is still under heavy development.
 A working feature-complete prototype will be available by the end of August 2016.

-##Setting up a development Environment
+##Setting up a development environment

 1. Install a Licode server using the instructions at [http://lynckia.com/licode/install.html](http://lynckia.com/licode/install.html)
 2. install [meteor.js](https://www.meteor.com/install)